rdnajac/learn-cuda/README.md

 ## CUDA C++ Programming

+The CUDA programming model provides three key language extensions:

+- **CUDA blocks**: A group of threads that execute the same kernel code
+- **Shared memory**: A memory space shared by all threads in a block
+- **Synchronization barriers**: A mechanism to synchronize threads in a block by making them wait until all threads have reached a certain point in the code

+### Execution

+A typical CUDA program consists of three main steps:

+> 1. Copy the input data from host memory to device memory, also known as host-to-device transfer.
+> 2. Load the GPU program and execute, caching data on-chip for performance.
+> 3. Copy the results from device memory to host memory, also called device-to-host transfer.

 A kernel is a function that runs on the GPU.
 It is defined with the `__global__` keyword and is called from the host code.